 Bemidji State University is making some temporary updates to our admission policy to help students navigate the challenges presented to them in these uncertain times.

-Bemidji State will not enforce any confirmation of enrollment deadlines for Fall 2020.
-Students can confirm their intent to enroll and register for classes up to the last day of our summer break, August 21.
+COVID has required many students to abruptly change their plans.
+Bemidji State will not enforce any confirmation of enrollment deadlines for upcoming semesters.
+Students can confirm their intent to enroll and register for classes up to the last day business day prior to classes beginning for a given semester.

 For Fall 2020 applicants, an ACT will not be required for an application review or admission decision.
 We continue to encourage ACT/SAT test submissions as part of the application process, but understand that many student are unable to take these exams at this time.
 We will base our decision on a combination of GPA, contents of your transcript, and any optional supporting documents (essays or letter of recommendation) you submit.